 Two people, two fathers, two very different emotional states.
 The elated one must partake of the suffering of the grieving one without allowing his own joy to diminish.
 The grieving one must partake of the joy of the other without obligation to devalue his own grief.

 Somehow, in other words, we must all feel and experience what we feel and experience and at the same time participate in loving relationship to very contrary feelings and experiences of others.
 In that way we regard others’ feelings and experience as holy, which is the root meaning of sacrifice.

 Grace is a central theme throughout Paul’s writings, so it’s no surprise to find it in connection with gifts.
 Paul speaks through the grace given him to instruct us to use our gifts according to the grace given us according to the measure of Christ, which is without limit.

-The word “grace” does not appear in any of the three chapters in 1 Corinthians, but the idea of living out grace permates the entire discussion of gifts.
+The word “grace” does not appear in any of the three chapters about gifts, but the idea of living out grace permeates the entire discussion.
 The Greek word for grace, charis, is closely related to the word Paul uses here for gift (charisma, or in plural charismata).

 Becoming a living sacrifice, and exercising our gifts accordingly, means being transformed by the renewal of our mind.
 The very experience of justification means that a new self replaces the old one.